This post contains affiliate links.

 Below is the seating chart for the Family Grandstand at the Montreal Grand Prix.

 The rows are named with letters.
-The front row is AA, the second row is BB and that continues until the 26th row which is ZZ.
-After that the 27th row is A, the 28th is B and that continues until the 52nd row which is row Z, the back row.
+The front row is AA, the second row is BB and that continues until row ZZ.
+After that the next row up is A, then B etc.

 The seat numbers start from 1 at the beginning of each section and increase as you go to the right of the stand.